-The psychology of a new hair style as Davina McCall debuts blonde pixie cut
+The psychology of a new hair style as Davina McCall showcases blonde pixie cut

-Davina McCall has debuted a brand new hair do, with images from the new series of The Masked singer revealing the presenter showcasing what appears to be a blonde, pixie cut.
+Davina McCall has debuted a brand new hair do in the latest episode of The Masked Singer, which saw her showcasing what appears to be a blonde, pixie cut.

-In a first look picture from upcoming episodes, filmed earlier this year, the judge, 57, showed off a new style, which was a stark contrast from her usual longer, darker locks.
+Stepping onto the stage of the ITV show, the judge, 57, showed off a sleek, blonde do, which was a stark contrast from her usual longer, darker locks.

-The new image reveal comes as the TV personality underwent brain surgery last month after revealing she had a non-cancerous colloid cyst that was discovered when she was offered a check up for doing a talk about menopause.
+The new style comes as the TV personality underwent brain surgery towards the end of last year after revealing she had a non-cancerous colloid cyst that was discovered when she was offered a check up for doing a talk about menopause.

-Whether McCall's new look is temporary or a permanent fixture, there's a lot involved emotionally in a change of hair style, with our locks proving to be something we're heavily invested in.
+The My Mum Your Dad presenter has confirmed on Instagram that her new look was in fact a temporary wig, but there's a lot involved emotionally in a change of hair style, with our locks proving to be something we're heavily invested in.

 The importance of hair was previously demonstrated in a study measuring participants’ emotions after receiving a new haircut with the fresh look found to improve a range of happiness indicators including joyfulness, relaxation levels, and subjective energy levels.